AndrewHenderson/marionette-redux/README.md

   }
 }));
 ```

-`mapDispatchToProps` is available as well, and can be used like so:
+`mapDispatchToProps` can be provided as the second argument or on the `View` itself like so:

 ```js
 var ConnectedView = MarionetteRedux.connect()(Marionette.View.extend({
   events: {